fullofinspiration/learngit/readme.txt

-git is version control System
-git is a free software
+git is distributed version control System git is a free software